Tegridy-Code/Lars-Ulrich-Challenge/README.md

 ***

-### Take LUC quickly with the official Jupyter/Colab Notebook
+### Check LUC off your list quickly with the official Jupyter/Colab notebook

 [![Open In Colab][colab-badge]][colab-notebook]